-Bits Perm Init Description Identifier 31 RW 0 Enable static forwarding.
-XSTATIC_ENABLE 30:9 RO - Reserved 8 RW 0 The destination processor on this node that packets received in s' mode are forwarded to.
-7:5 RO - Reserved 4:0 RW 0 The destination channel end on this node the mode are forwarded to. at packets received in static XSTATIC_DEST_CHAN_END
+Bits Perm Init Description Identifier 31 RW 0 Enable static forwarding. xstatic_enable 30:9 RO - Reserved 8 RW 0 The destination processor on this node that packets received in static mode are forwarded to. xstatic_DEST_PROC 7:5 RO - Reserved 4:0 RW 0 The destination channel end on this node that packets received in static mode are forwarded to. xstatic_DEST_CHAN_END